Bankruptcy, sometimes it is the only option.

 - release from the legal requirement to pay those creditors covered in the bankruptcy.

-Some debts cannot be eliminated through bankruptcy they include; child support, alimony, some student loans, court imposed fines, and fraudulent debt.
+Some debts are excluded in bankruptcy.
 If you have any questions regarding your debt’s ability to be eliminated in bankruptcy – be sure to ask your Trustee.

 The is a very detailed process in determining how long you will be kept in bankruptcy and how much you will pay during the time you are in bankruptcy.
 Click here for more details on length of bankruptcy.